-Morris E. Speare in The Political Novel remarked that 'Beauchamp's Career is rather a satire upon English political Conservatism than it is an encomium upon the political thought of Bright and Cobden'.
-(241) Taking care not to accept any implicit slight of the novel's radicalism here, it is worth taking Speare's other point.
-The novel is set almost entirely amongst the families of the aristocracy and upper middle class - frequently amongst naval or military families.
+Morris E. Speare remarked that "Beauchamp's Career is rather a satire upon English political Conservatism than it is an encomium upon the political thought of Bright and Cobden."5 Taking care not to accept any implicit slight of the novel's radicalism here, it is worth taking Speare's other point.
+The novel is set almost entirely amongst the families of the aristocracy and upper middle class-frequently the military families.
 It is in this essentially an anatomy of the establishment.
 The majority of the scenes take place in country houses serviced by armies of servants, with an occasional diversion on horseback or on a yacht.
-Meredith is not concerned to present a picture of English society in its entirety, he is not concerned with a social cross-section here; the working-class hardly figures.
-Gillian Beer has remarked on that omission, though referring to the working class simply as 'the poor' is to share the non-dynamic, depoliticized perceptions of the establishment class Meredith is portraying.
+Meredith is not concerned to present a picture of English society in its entirety, he is not concerned with a social cross-section here; the working-class, for instance, hardly figures.
+Had Meredith purported to be writing a social novel of politics and class in England, his omission would have been absurd.
+But he does not attempt even the incomplete spread of George Eliot in Felix Holt or Middlemarch.
+Rather, he is primarily concerned with an anatomy of establishment conservatism, and with attitude change in a given environment.
+He is not presenting the conflicting demands of different social classes: rather he is demonstrating the establishment solidarity.